dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-computer-messages.md

 <br><br>
 <span class="pen-bold">To: Barry Lewis</span>
 <hr class="cyberpunk-hr">
-Barry,
-<br><br>
+Barry,<br>
 How come you're not answering?
 You don't talk to anyone, you don't go out... you can't blame a person for thinking the worst.
 You still worried about all that... y'know, stuff?
-Don't you think you're overreacting just a teeny bit?
+Don't you think you're overreacting just a teeny bit?<br>
-<br><br>
 Nadia
 </span>
 </div>